Other Treatments for Pain

 Exercise 4.
-Active listening to recorded music *
+Active listening to recorded music

-- Obtain the following:
+- Step 1.
+You will need the following:

 - Earphones or a headset.
-(Helps focus the attention better than a speaker a few feet away, and avoids disturbing others.)
+(This helps focus the attention better than a speaker does, and avoids disturbing others.)

-- A cassette of music you like.
-(Most people prefer fast, lively music, but some select relaxing music.
-Other options are comedy routines, sporting events, old radio shows, or stories.)
+- A recording of music you like.
+(Most people like fast, lively music, but some select relaxing music.
+Others like comedy routines, sporting events, old radio shows, or stories.)

-- If this is not effective enough, try adding or changing one or more of the following: massage your body in rhythm to the music; try other music; or mark time to the music in more than one manner, such as tapping your foot and finger at the same time.
+- Mark time to the music in more than one manner, such as tapping your foot and finger at the same time.

-Additional points: Many patients have found this technique to be helpful.
-It tends to be very popular, probably because the equipment is usually readily available and is a part of daily life.
-Other advantages are that it is easy to learn and not physically or mentally demanding.
-If you are very tired, you may simply listen to the music and omit marking time or focusing on a spot.
+Many patients have found listening to music to be helpful.
+It tends to be very popular, probably because playing music is a part of daily life and easy to do.
+If you are very tired, you may simply listen to the music without marking time or focusing on a spot.

-* [Note: Adapted and reprinted with permission from McCaffery M, Beebe A: Pain: Clinical Manual for Nursing Practice.
-St. Louis, Mo: CV Mosby: 1989.]
+These exercises were adapted and reprinted with permission from McCaffery M, Beebe A: Pain: Clinical Manual for Nursing Practice.
+St. Louis, Mo: CV Mosby: 1989.